beta exclusive

 How to download text messages from iPhone to Mac manually

-Another way to download iPhone text messages to your Mac is to transfer them manually with AirDrop.
-Note that you’ll have to send one message at a time, but if you only need to save a few conversations, AirDrop is a great tool for the job.
+Another way to download iPhone text messages to your Mac is to transfer them manually with iCloud — it's a great tool for the job.

-To transfer text messages from iPhone to computer with AirDrop:
+To transfer text messages from an iPhone to a computer with iCloud:

 Tip: Always backup your iPhone.
 Backing up your phone to a Mac is like keeping a safe copy of everything important – your photos, messages, and more – just in case something goes wrong with your smartphone.
 It's a quick and easy way to make sure you can always get your stuff back, whether you're moving to a new iPhone or fixing any issues with your current one.
 Plus, it gives you peace of mind, knowing all your memories and essential info are safe.